 Broadband and Digital Equity

-The Office of Broadband and Digital Equity (BDE), a program of the Baltimore City Office of Information and Technology, leads the City's efforts to permanently close the digital divide and serves as Baltimore City government's primary liaison with internal and external stakeholders in digital equity.
+The Office of Broadband and Digital Equity (BDE), a division of the Baltimore City Office of Information and Technology, leads the City's efforts to permanently close the digital divide and serves as Baltimore City government's primary liaison with internal and external stakeholders in digital equity.